Varnishing a Painting

 Varnish comes in gloss, matte and satin varieties and can be either permanent or removable.

 There are many different brands on the market.
-Each brand has there own method of application so read the directions before proceeding.
+Each brand has their own method of application so read the directions before proceeding.

 The different types of varnishes can be mixed together or applied one on top of the other to get the effect you want in your painting.